crytic/building-secure-contracts/program-analysis/echidna/advanced/working-with-libraries.md

 ```

 This is caused by the usage of `delegatecall` to execute contract code and unfortunately we do not have a workaround for it right now.

+## Summary

+Working with libraries in Echidna is supported.
+It involves to deploy the library to a particular address using `deployContracts` and then asking `crytic-compile` to link the bytecode with the same address using `--compile-libraries` command line.